carlodavid012/100-Days-Of-ML-Code/README.md

 ## Day 30 : March 2, 2019

-**Today's Progress** : It's been a long time since my last update,I should have finished it by now :( I've been awarded a scholarship for the [Deep Learning Nanodegree](https://www.udacity.com/course/deep-learning-nanodegree--nd101), so I will continue write my progress on learning DL.
+**Today's Progress** : It's been a long time since my last update,I should have finished it by now :( I've been awarded a scholarship for the [Deep Learning Nanodegree](https://www.udacity.com/course/deep-learning-nanodegree--nd101) last January 18, so I decided to continue write my progress on learning DL.
 There will be five projects that I will build in this course:

 ● Predicting Bike-Sharing Patterns